zowe/docs-site/docs/extend/extend-desktop/mvd-server-config.md

 Some common configuration options have names that do not follow the above special syntax.
 These options get mapped to the special syntax when the server runs, so the same behavior can be configured in more than one way.
 Many of these values are listed here https://docs.zowe.org/stable/user-guide/configure-instance-directory.html#reviewing-the-instance-env-file but for the App Server, the code that maps these values is contained within https://github.com/zowe/zlux-app-server/blob/v2.x/master/bin/convert-env.sh

 Although overridden by both environment variables and CLI arguments, for convenience the App server and ZSS read from a configuration file with a common structure.
-ZSS reads this directly as a startup argument, while the App Server as defined in the [zlux-server-framework](https://github.com/zowe/zlux-server-framework) repository accepts several parameters which are intended to be read from a JSON file through an implementer of the server, such the default provided in the [zlux-app-server](https://github.com/zowe/zlux-app-server) repository, namely the [lib/zluxServer.js](https://github.com/zowe/zlux-app-server/blob/v2.x/master/lib/zluxServer.js) file.
-This file accepts a JSON file that specifies most if not all parameters needed, but some other parameters can be provided via flags if desired.
+ZSS reads this directly as a startup argument, while the App Server as defined in the [zlux-server-framework](https://github.com/zowe/zlux-server-framework) repository accepts several parameters which are intended to be read from a YAML file through an implementer of the server, such the default provided in the [zlux-app-server](https://github.com/zowe/zlux-app-server) repository, namely the [lib/zluxServer.js](https://github.com/zowe/zlux-app-server/blob/v2.x/master/lib/zluxServer.js) file.
+This file accepts a YAML file that specifies most if not all parameters needed, but some other parameters can be provided via flags if desired.

 # CLI arguments (app-server only)
 CLI arguments take precedence over environment variable and configuration files.
 The format is `--key=value`
-The key maps to a JSON object attribute, so to set the value of a nested object, such as the https configuration, you need multiple period-separated values.
+The key maps to a YAML object attribute, so to set the value of a nested object, such as the https configuration, you need multiple period-separated values.
 For example:
 ```
-"node": {
-    "https": {
-      "ipAddresses": ["0.0.0.0"],
-      "port": 8544,
+node:
+    https:
+      ipAddresses: 0.0.0.0
+      port: 8544
       //pfx (string), keys, certificates, certificateAuthorities, and certificateRevocationLists are all valid here.
-      "keys": ["../defaults/serverConfig/server.key"],
-      "certificates": ["../defaults/serverConfig/server.cert"]
-    }
-}
+      keys: "../defaults/serverConfig/server.key"
+      certificates: "../defaults/serverConfig/server.cert"

 ```
 In CLI argument format, this is specified as
 ```
-node.https.ipAddresses="0.0.0.0",
+node.https.ipAddresses=0.0.0.0
 node.https.port=8554
-node.https.keys="../defaults/serverConfig/server.key",
-node.https.certificates="../defaults/serverConfig/server.cert",
+node.https.keys="../defaults/serverConfig/server.key"
+node.https.certificates="../defaults/serverConfig/server.cert"
 ```

 **NOTE: ZSS does not support CLI arguments**